 Alison Barnard received her Bachelors of Science in Earth, Atmospheric, and Planetary Science from the Massachusetts Institute of Technology and her Doctorate of Physical Therapy from the University of Alabama at Birmingham.
-She is currently pursuing a PhD in Rehabilitation Science under the mentorship of Drs.
-Krista Vandenborne and Glenn Walter.
+She received her PhD in Rehabilitation Science in December 2018 under the mentorship of Drs.
+Krista Vandenborne and Glenn Walter and continued to work in these labs as a Post-Doctoral Fellow.
+Alison is currently a Research Assistant Professor in the Department of Physical Therapy at the University of Florida.
 Her research interests include using magnetic resonance imaging and spectroscopy techniques to assess muscle health in Duchenne muscular dystrophy.
 Specifically, she is using MRI methods to investigate the effects of failed muscle regeneration on respiratory function in DMD.

-Ravneet Vhora received his PhD in Rehabilitation Science and is interested in studying morphological and functional skeletal muscle changes in various dystrophies, cachexia and aging.
-He worked in the muscle physiology lab under Glenn A Walter.
+Ravneet Vhora received his PhD in Rehabilitation Science at the University of Florida and is interested in studying morphological and functional skeletal muscle changes in various dystrophies, cachexia and aging.
+Ravneet was supported by the Wellstone Center while in the muscle physiology lab under Dr. Glenn Walter.
 Currently, he is working on monitoring disease progression in a mouse model of pancreatic ductal adenocarcinoma (PDA).
 He is also working on effects of Pulsed High intensity focused ultrasound (pHIFU) in subcutaneous, orthotopic and KPC mice and monitoring these effects using multi-parametric MRI (14T).
 In addition, he is working on characterizing two different preclinical mouse models of Duchenne muscular dystrophy i.e. mdx4cv and mdx/dba using high field MRI (14T).
 Ravneet has moved to the Radiology Department at the University of Washington.

 Yun Yang received his Medical Degree in 2010 from Luzhou Medical College in Sichuan China.
 Dr. Yang worked as a Research Scholar/Post-Doctoral Associate in the H. Lee Sweeney Laboratory for 2 years focused on evaluating potential therapeutic agents for Duchenne Muscular Dystrophy (DMD).
 Specifically, Dr. Yang performed studies to evaluate the impact on dystrophin-deficient mouse muscles treated with compounds or combination of compounds, including prednisolone, tamoxifen, a TGF-beta1 inhibitory antibody, and a myostatin inhibitor.
 Dr. Yang also followed up on a report of a gastrointestinal phenotype in SMN deficient patients by investigating the SMN (survival motor neuron protein)- deficient mouse model.
-Yun will be returning to China where he will be employed as a surgeon attending in West China Hospital, Chengdu Shangjinnanfu, and specializes in colorectal cancer and pelvic floor dysfunction in clinic and also conduct basic research on GI smooth muscle pathology.
+Yun returned to China where he is employed as a surgeon attending in West China Hospital, Chengdu Shangjinnanfu, and specializes in colorectal cancer and pelvic floor dysfunction in clinic and also conduct basic research on GI smooth muscle pathology.